jarpy/puppet-desktop/README.md

-My desktop environment, implemented with Puppet.
+My Arch Linux desktop environment, implemented with Puppet.
-Tested on Ubuntu 18.04.

 Bootstrap a new machine with: